tamaskenez/minuniq/README.md

 ## About the author.

-This backend has been written solely by me (Tamas Kenez) from May 12 - May 26 (2019).
+This backend has been written by me (Tamas Kenez), May 12 - May 26 (2019).

-This is my first time I'm implementing web services and backend.
-Prior to this implementation I have never worked with web technologies professionally and have not studied them in school.
+This is my first time I'm implementing web services and backend, I have no professional experience with backends.

 [My resume](https://docs.google.com/document/d/1oq_I7zguXm6MrAvXdvBuX1Cofk7kRXwxY2rI1a6eEcc/edit?usp=sharing)

 ## Game play

-Players have a balance which they can top-up and use for bets the game.
-When they join a game a fixed amount ($1) will be deducted from their balance as their bet.
-When the game finishes the winner gets all the players' bets.
+Players have a balance which they can top-up and use it for the bets in the game.
+When they join a game a fixed amount ($1) will be deducted from their balance.
+When the game finishes the winner gets all the other players' bets.
 If there's no winner (no smallest, unique number) the bets are lost.

 One game round has a fixed number of players.
-This backend manages games with 3, 13 and 101 players.
+This backend conducts games with 3, 13 and 101 players.
 Players can join a game type (3, 13 or 101) anytime by picking a number.
 They will be assigned to the current, ongoing game of the chosen type.
 If there's no ongoing game, the a new one will be opened.
-One player can participate in one type only once.
+A player can bet in the same game only once.

 Whenever the sufficient number of players have joined a game the backend determines the winner (if there's one) and transfers the prize to the winner's